San Diego Child Custody Attorney

 Child custody and visitation proceedings are often the most difficult of all family law matters for the litigants, attorneys, and judges.
 Unfortunately, while our legal system tries and makes the process the most “fair” it can be and focuses on the best interests of the child, there is often a disconnect between a family law judge and the parties and children involved.
 This is through no fault of the judge, of course.
 The courts have too many cases on calendar and they only receive information that is presented to them during the course of the custody litigation matter.
 It’s not like the judge or commissioner will go and visit the homes of each parent, interact with the children, and so forth.

-Our attorneys offer a free, private consultation to discuss your San Diego child custody case.
+Our San Diego child custody attorneys offer a private consultation to discuss your custody case.
 We will talk with you in non-legal language and describe the process and your options.
-Clients always feel better after meeting with our attorneys because they understand the process and their options.
+Clients always feel better after meeting with our child custody lawyers in San Diego because they understand the process and their options.
+Call us today!
+(619) 284-4113

 The difference between legal custody and physical custody is relatively easy to explain.
 Legal custody is the right to make decisions about a child’s health, safety, welfare, education, religion, care, medical decisions, where the child will attend daycare and school, and so forth.
 Usually, parties share “joint” legal custody and they are required to work together to make decisions that are in the child’s best interest.
 In some cases, where it is shown through evidence that a parent has not made a decision or decisions in a specific issue, such as regarding education or healthcare, the court will grant joint legal custody but exclude a particular set of decisions, which we be made by the other parent only.

-Yes, in the fact the primary concern the court has in any child custody and visitation proceeding is the best interests of the children.
+The primary concern the court as in any child custody and visitation proceeding, is the best interests of the children.
 What does “best interest of the children” mean?
 Family Code 3011 is on point.
 The court is obligated to consider whether either party has a drug or alcohol problem, the health, safety and welfare of the child, the history of abuse by either parent, and the nature and amount of contact by each parent.
 Also as part of the “best interests” analysis, the court will look to grant “joint” custody and if not joint custody, then the court is obligated to place the child with the parent most likely to facilitate the other parent’s relationship with the child, all else being equal.
 It is also considered in a child’s best interests to have “frequent and continuing contact” with both parents.

 There is a presumption that splitting or separating siblings from each other for a custody order is not in their best interest.
 The case of Marriage of Williams is directly on point and is the prevailing authority on this issue.
 Absent some very compelling reason to separate siblings, the court will not do so.